Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective

 \Paragraph{Environments} Our experiments are conducted on the Aliyun ECS cluster with 4 GPU nodes.
 Each node (ecs.gn6i-c40g1.10xlarge) is equipped with 40 vCPU, 155 GiB DRAM, Intel Xeon (Skylake) Platinum 8163, and an NVIDIA Tesla T4 GPU with 68 SMs, 2560 cores, and 16GB GDDR6 global memory.
 The host side is running Ubuntu 20.04 LTS OS.
 The network bandwidth is 10 Gbps/s.
 Libraries CUDA 11.3, OpenMPI-3.3.2, Pytorch~\cite{Paszke_PyTorch_An_Imperative_2019} v1.9 backend, and cuDNN 8.4 are used.
 All the codes are compiled with O3 optimization.

 \Paragraph{GNN Models} The models used in our experiments are two representative GNN models, Graph Convolutional Network (GCN) \cite{GCN_ICLR17} and GraphSage \cite{GraphSage_NIPS17}.
+There are also some complex GNN models, e.g., MixHop \cite{Mixhop_ICML19}.
+Unlike traditional GNN models, it directly aggregates multiple-hop neighbors at each layer.
+Despite differences in their computation methods, these models share a common L-hop neighbor access pattern.
+Therefore, we only use GCN and GraphSage as the default GNN models for experiments.
 Following the suggestion from prior works \cite{DGL_Arxiv19, PaGraph_SoCC20, GNNLab_EuroSys22}, the dimension of the hidden layers is set to 128.
-The default fanout is (25, 10), and the default batch size is 6000.
+For all experiments, the default fanout is (25, 10), and the default batch size is 6000 for all experiments.